-Back up as slow as possible since higher speeds might limit your reaction time to stop your vehicle.
+WARNING: Back up as slow as possible since higher speeds might limit your reaction time to stop your vehicle.

-Use caution when using the rear video camera and the luggage compartment door is ajar.
-If the
+warning: Use caution when using the rear video camera and the luggage compartment door is ajar.
+If the luggage compartment door is ajar, the camera will be out of position and the video image may be incorrect.
+All guidelines disappear when the luggage compartment door is ajar.

-Use caution when turning camera features on or off.
+WARNING: Use caution when turning camera features on or off.
 Make sure your vehicle is not moving.